-Qualitatively, we expect to see the following picture when applying a field above $H{c1}$ to a superconductor:
+Qualitatively, we expect to see the following picture when applying a field above H{c1} to a superconductor:

-Figure 6.14.: First row (a): In the normal state the field distribution will be extremely narrow and the $\mu$ SR signal [here marked as G(t)] will basically not decay.
-Middle row (b): just below $T_c$ , the penetration depth is long (as the superfluid density is small).
+Figure 6.14.: First row (a): In the normal state the field distribution will be extremely narrow and the μ SR signal [here marked as G(t)] will basically not decay.
+Middle row (b): just below T_c , the penetration depth is long (as the superfluid density is small).
 The maxima of B(r) are located at the vortices.
-The $\mu$ SR signal begins to show a depolarization.
-Lower row (c): For $T \ll T_c$ , the penetration depth is short (high superfluid density) create a rapid depolarization of the $\mu$ SR signal.
-Taken from [41].
+The μ SR signal begins to show a depolarization.
+Lower row (c): For $T \ll T_c$, the penetration depth is short (high superfluid density) create a rapid depolarization of the μ SR signal.